Kris Taylor: Non-League

 After his management spell at Walsall Wood ended, he returned to playing with Chasetown of the Northern Premier League Division One South East, making six appearances in the 2020–21 season.
 He also worked as a coach at the club.
 He made 31 appearances in the 2021–22 season, scoring one goal, as he helped the "Scholars" to reach the play-offs.
 He did not feature in the play-off final defeat to Belper Town.
+He made 37 appearances in the 2022–23 campaign, scoring one goal and making five assists.
+He continued playing for the club at the age of 40, featuring 32 times in the 2023–24 campaign, including in the Walsall Senior Cup final defeat to Rushall Olympic.
+He played 37 games in the 2024–25 campaign, including in the Staffordshire Senior Cup final win over Rushall Olympic.

+In September 2025, Taylor joined Midland League Premier Division club Dudley Town.

 Management career

 Taylor was appointed joint-manager of Midland League Premier Division side Walsall Wood, along with Peter Till, in November 2019.
 The pair were demoted to assistant managers following the re-appointment of former manager Darren Byfield in January 2020.
 The 2019–20 season was formally abandoned due to the coronavirus pandemic in England on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.